simon987/awesome-datahoarding/README.md

 Note: This is only a first draft/brainstorm.
-I will try to organize the list with more usefull sections in the future
+I will try to organize the list with more useful sections in the future
 Feel free to contribute!